4 Centrality and Importance

 Degree Centrality

 One natural definition of importance would be to suppose that important nodes have lots of connections to other nodes.
-Conveniently, we already have a way to measure this quantity: this is captured by degree!
+Conveniently, we already have a way to measure this quantity: this is the degree!

 where \({\bf 1}\) is the vector containing all ones.